intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 ## 5. Prepare Custom Modules
 Spark allows to upload Python files(`.py`), and zipped Python packages(`.zip`) across the cluster by setting `--py-files` option in Spark scripts or specifying `extra_python_lib` in `init_orca_context`.

-The FasionMNIST example needs to import modules from `model.py`.
+The FasionMNIST example needs to import the modules from [`model.py`](https://github.com/intel-analytics/BigDL/blob/main/python/orca/tutorial/pytorch/FashionMNIST/model.py).

 __Note:__ Please upload the extra Python dependency files to the Volume (e.g. NFS) when running the program on k8s-cluster mode (see __[Section 6.2.2](#id2)__ for more details).